SciSpike/recurrify/README.md

 ```

-**Note:** Composite schedules are only valid as part of a complete schedule definition.
+**Note:** Composite recurrences are only valid as part of a complete recurrence definition.

-## Exception schedules
+## Exception recurrences
-An exception schedule is a basic or composite schedule that defines when a schedule should be considered invalid.
-A date is considered invalid if any of the basic schedules within an exception schedule are valid.
+An exception recurrence is a basic or composite recurrence that defines when a recurrence should be considered invalid.
+A date is considered invalid if any of the basic recurrences within an exception recurrence are valid.

 ```
-// an exception schedule that makes any date in March as
+// an exception recurrence that makes any date in March as
 // well as any Monday of any month invalid const exception = [
   {M: [3]},